-Lake.
+As if the natural beauty of Heavenly Lake were not enough, legend adds a mysterious touch.
+It is said that the West Queen (Xi Wang Mu) entertained King Mu of the Western Zhou Dynasty (1100 B.C.-771 B.C.) at the Lake.
 The West Queen fell in love with the king and asked him in her poem, 'The white clouds drift while the mountains reach the blue sky.
 Passing thousands of mountains, crossing ten thousands of rivers, you come to us from a faraway place.
 If you are still strong and fine, would you like to come back to us again?'
 The king answered in his poem, 'After I go back to central China and lead the people to a prosperous life, I will come to you again'.
 We do not know why the king never returned.
 Only the placid lake and the silent mountains witnessed the lovesickness of the West Queen.

 We will enjoy lunch at a typical yurt restaurant in the surroundings of Heavenly Lake and continue our journey to the "Petrified Wood" area in the Karamaili Mountains and Dinosaur Valley (Jimsar).

-At evening hours you have the choice of enjoying a lecture by Dr. Na Wang (Director from Urumqi Observatory) or alternatively enjoy Dinner at a typical Chinese Restaurant in town.
+At evening hours you have the choice of enjoying a lecture by Dr. Na Wang (Director of the Urumqi Observatory) or alternatively enjoy Dinner at a typical Chinese Restaurant in town.
 For those of you who want to enjoy the lecture, we have limited availability and cold evening snacks.
 Please book your lecture ahead of time.

-Monday, July 28th 2008 - Urumqi-Sightseeing and Bazaar Shopping After taking your breakfast, we will visit the National Museum.
-The display of ancient mummies is fantastic, for it was in this region that a great number of ancient and well preserved remains were discovered.
+Monday, July 28th 2008 - Urumqi-Sightseeing and Bazaar Shopping

+After breakfast, we will visit the National Museum.
+The display of ancient mummies is fantastic, for it was in this region that a great number of ancient and well-preserved remains were discovered.
 These are quite different from the mummies in Egypt that were created by skilled embalming procedures; the Xinjiang corpses were dried by the particular natural environment.
 The 'Loulan beauty' is almost 4,000 year old and among the best preserved in the world.

 We will then visit Red Hill, which is a symbol of Urumqi, owing to its uniqueness.
 The body of the mountain, made up of aubergine rock, has a reddish brown color, hence, the name Red Hill.
-The hill is 1.5 km (0.93 miles) long and 1 km (0.62 miles) wide from east to west.
+The hill is 1.5 kilometers (0.93 mi) long and 1 kilometers (0.62 mi) wide from east to west.

 Less than 1km away, Yamalike Hill stands facing Red Hill.
 Legend has it that in ancient times a red dragon fled from Heavenly Lake and the Heavenly Empress caught him and sliced him in two with her sword.
 Later on, a hill was formed by each half of the dragon.
 The western hill is Yamalike Hill and the eastern one is Red Hill.
 The sword turned into the Urumqi River.
 Oddly enough, topographic pictures tell us the two hills were once one and were separated into two parts due to stratum rupture.

 Eventually, ancient legend affected real life.
 In 1785 and 1786, floods hit Urumqi causing much destruction.
 Rumors arose that Red Hill and Yamalike Hill were growing closer and closer together.
 Once they met, the Urumqi River between the two hills would be blocked and the city would become flooded as the water rose.
 Therefore, in 1788 Shang An, the highest military officer, ordered the Zhen Long (in Chinese, to subdue the dragon) Pagodas built on both hills.
 These two pagodas were made of gray brick, 10.5-meter (34-foot)-high with six sides, nine stories, and an octagonal roof.

-On the peak of Red Hill, you will have the whole city of Urumqi before your eyes!
+From the Red Hill peak, you will have the whole city of Urumqi before your eyes!